All Episodes

 And the balance of those two things is where the truth is.

-And this was the Charlie Kirk memorial with Erica Kirk forgiving, and the men like, nope, uh, I mean, he's gonna he's gotta pay.
+And this was the Charlie Kirk Memorial with Erica Kirk forgiving.

 And forgiving is perfectly appropriate for children.

-And even when they do something like even when the child gets angry and hits your leg, right, we don't take it with the same offense as an adult hitting.
+And even when they do something like even when the child gets angry and hits your leg, right, we don't take it with the same offense as an adult hitting because they're just trying to get what they want and experimenting with choices.

 So we understand all this.

-So, for instance, to pretend you've got a two-year-old and the two-year-old is uh doing something physically dangerous.
+So for instance, let's say you've got a two-year-old and the two-year-old is doing something physically dangerous.

-The two the two year old is dawdling about at the top of a set of steep stairs.
+The two-year-old is dawdling about at the top of a set of steep stairs.

-Now, women as a whole will rush up and protect the child, and that's exactly what they should do.
+Now, women as a whole will rush up and protect a child, and that's exactly what they should do.

 Thank you.